Combining Example-Based and Rule-Based Program Transformations to Resolve Build Conflicts: Approach

 \subsection{Rule-based Transformation (\toolbb)}

 \toolbb resolves conflicts via rule-based program transformations.
-To define practical resolution rules or patterns, we manually inspected the rules and data observed by prior empirical studies~\cite{Shen2019,da2022build}, and expanded those rule sets to generalize rules across similar but different conflict types.
-Table~\ref{tab:res_strategies} shows the resulting 16 conventional patterns we implemented in \toolbb; each pattern resolves one type of frequent conflicts.
-Among the 16 conflict types, only 6 types involve symbol renaming (C1, C6, C7, C11, C13, C15).
+To define practical resolution rules or patterns, we manually inspected the rules and data observed by prior empirical studies~\cite{Sung2020,da2022build}, and expanded those rule sets to generalize rules across similar but different conflict types.
+Table~\ref{tab:res_strategies} shows the resulting 16 conventional rules we implemented in \toolbb; each rule resolves one type of frequent conflicts.
+Among the 16 rules, only 6 rules involve symbol renaming (C1, C6, C7, C11, C13, C15).
 As prior work only resolves conflicts caused by symbol renaming, they cannot handle 10 of the conflict types \toolbb focuses on.
+Only 8 of the 16 rules are clearly described by prior work: C1, C3, C5--C6, C8, C14--C16.
+We derived the remaining rules by generalizing across related conflict types.

 \toolbb has a Rule Applier to opportunistically resolve conflicts based on predefined rules.
 Namely, for each reported conflict, \toolbb tentatively matches the conflict against documented conflict types.
 If a match is found, Rule Applier applies helper functions to the responsible entity's \emph{def} or \emph{use}, to rewrite the AST nodes.